gti-gatech/BikewaySim/bicycle_facilities/readme.md

 ## Steps:
 1. Process OSM and **ARC/CoA/Garber** data
-    1. Drop all features that are post-2016

-1. Filter 2014-2024 OSM network to **2023 OSM bicycle network**
-    1. Subject to updates because tagging standards are not universal
+    1. Assign a standardized facility type: sharrow, bike lane, buffered bike lane, cycletrack, multi use path

 1. Suggested matches from **ARC/CoA/Garber** to **2023 OSM bicycle network**
     1. Buffer **2023 OSM bicycle network**
     1. Intersect with other data source (default = 100 feet)
     1. Check street name where applicable to eliminate one-to-many matches
+    1. Check if the bicycle infrastructure matches make sense (e.g. a multi use path matching to a bike lane)
+    1. Use street name to accept/eliminate most suggested matches (eliminates a lot of work)
+    1. Compare the OSM geometry to the intersected ARC/CoA feature and calculate the Hausdorff distance
+    1. Export and finish the rest of the matches in QGIS?

     1. Replace intersect geometry with **2023 OSM bicycle network** geometry
     1. If bike lane or sharrow, use street name to pre-accept/reject matches

-    1. Use street name to pre-accept most suggested matches (eliminates a lot of work)
     1. Visually inspect remaining matches in QGIS and determine whether to accept or reject them
     1. Once all matches are one-to-one and appear correct, join to the final **2023 OSM network**